Plantation of Ulster: Wars of the Three Kingdoms

-Continued migration from Scotland to Ulster
+Continued migration from Scotland and England to Ulster

-Most of the Scottish planters came from southwest Scotland, but many also came from the unstable regions along the border with England.
+Most Scottish planters came from southwest Scotland, but many also came from the unstable regions along the border with England.
 The plan was that moving Borderers (see Border Reivers) to Ireland (particularly to County Fermanagh) would both solve the Border problem and tie down Ulster.
 This was of particular concern to James VI of Scotland when he became King of England, since he knew Scottish instability could jeopardise his chances of ruling both kingdoms effectively.

 Another wave of Scottish immigration to Ulster took place in the 1690s, when tens of thousands of Scots fled a famine (1696–1698) in the border region of Scotland.
 It was at this point that Scottish Presbyterians became the majority community in the province.
 Whereas in the 1660s, they made up some 20% of Ulster's population (though 60% of its British population) by 1720 they were an absolute majority in Ulster, with up to 50,000 having arrived during the period 1690–1710.
-There was continuing English migration throughout this period, particularly the 1650s and 1680s, notably amongst these settlers were the Quakers from the North of England, who contributed greatly to the cultivation of flax and linen.
-In total, during the half century between 1650 and 1700, 100,000 British settlers migrated to Ulster, just over half of which were English.
+There was continuing English migration throughout this period, particularly the 1650s and 1680s, notably amongst these settlers were the Quakers from Northern England, who contributed greatly to the cultivation of flax and linen.
+In total, during the half century between 1650 and 1700, 100,000 British settlers migrated to Ulster, with around half being English, however Scots were numerically superior overall.

 Despite the fact that Scottish Presbyterians strongly supported the Williamites in the Williamite war in Ireland in the 1690s, they were excluded from power in the postwar settlement by the Anglican Protestant Ascendancy.
-During the 18th century, rising Scots resentment over religious, political and economic issues fueled their emigration to the American colonies, beginning in 1717 and continuing up to the 1770s.
+During the 18th century, rising Ulster Scots resentment over religious, political and economic issues fuelled their emigration to the American colonies, beginning in 1717 and continuing up to the 1770s.
 Scots-Irish from Ulster and Scotland and British from the borders region comprised the most numerous group of immigrants from Great Britain and Ireland to the colonies in the years before the American Revolution.
-An estimated 150,000 left northern Ireland.
+An estimated 150,000 left Ulster.
 They settled first mostly in Pennsylvania and western Virginia, from where they moved southwest into the backcountry of the Upland South, the Ozarks and the Appalachian Mountains.